Choosing from ColorBond or Zincalume is only the first part of the decision you need to make when considering a new roof.

 Galvanised iron was used widely before steel became more common, and it is still available if you want to restore a period home, for example.
 If you are thinking of using galvanised iron, then we recommend the heavy version as it is far more durable than the light-weight one.
 This is recommended by manufacturers - Fielders.

 Aluminium is another possible metal for roofing your home in.
 The biggest advantage to aluminium is that it is extremely resistant to pollution, so if your home is right on the beach or in an industrial area, the marine-grade aluminium could be the right material for you.

 Copper ages beautifully, creating that unique greenish tinge, and it can last for centuries.
 Expense is probably the main reason why more people don't use it.

 Because metal is so pliable, it can be rolled into different shapes that are called profiles and there are two basic profiles that metal roofing comes in: corrugated or squared.
 The corrugated profile is the most popular and while it has different brand names (e.g. Custom Orb or S-Rib Corrugated); the depth and width of the corrugations are still the same.

-The squared profiles however vary in rib height and span width ( e.g. Spandeck, Trimdeck and Cliplock). this variation helps to get the right determines
+The squared profiles however vary in rib height and span width ( e.g. Spandeck, Trimdeck and Cliplock).
+These variations are used in different situations.

 Deciding which profile is best for your home can be complicated as it could be determined by any of the following factors: